What You Should Know About This Degree

-At a minimum, prospective respiratory therapists need an associate’s degree in respiratory therapy, but many employers prefer applicants who have a bachelor’s degree.
+At a minimum, prospective respiratory therapists need an associate degree in respiratory therapy, but many employers prefer applicants who have a bachelor’s degree.
 Graduates also must pass credentialing exams, and all states except Alaska require respiratory therapists to be licensed.
 The National Board for Respiratory Care (NBRC), the primary credentialing body for respiratory therapists, offers two levels of certification, including Certified Respiratory Therapist (CRT) and Registered Respiratory Therapist (RRT).
-The RRT is an advanced credential that requires candidates to pass the Therapist Multiple-Choice Exam required for the CRT credential, but with a high cut score, as well as a Clinical Simulation Exam.
+The RRT is an advanced credential that requires candidates to pass the Therapist Multiple-Choice Exam required for the CRT credential as well as a Clinical Simulation Exam.

 Here are some questions to ask when researching respiratory therapy programs: